 Stated another way, every energy has an equal and opposite energy.
 When you’re not trying to make them change, when instead, you’re coming at them with a soft, gentle, loving energy, and with caring about their right to choose what’s in their best interest, you’re best able to influence true change.

 But if in contrast, you approach for example, your man, trying to control him, you’re likely also judging him, like thinking he is acting like a lowlife or he owes you for all you do for him.
 With that kind of thinking toward him as you approach him, of course you’re likely to speak to him in a way that invites him to resist you.
 You’ve gotta get your own head right first, before you can have any chance of influencing him.
-And getting your own head right means you’re able to maintain a positive view of the other – you’re truly seeing the other as a complex, loving, and deserving being just like you.
+And getting your own head right means you’re able to maintain a positive view of the other – you’re truly seeing the other as a complex, fallible, loving, and valuable in the world being just like you.

 We can too often forget that people (and animals) tend to take the same stance toward us as we take toward them.
 If we come at them attempting to control them, they give us that same energy back – they’ll equally attempt to control us, whether by simply resisting us (equal to the pressure we put on them) or by instigating harsher methods – escalating the situation.
 So we want to approach them with the same respect and energy that we want them to have toward us – the same viewing them as a complex human being, the same amount of openness to changing ourselves as we want them to have about themselves, the same amount of giving them the message “In no way do I want to take your free will choice away from you, or to pressure you.”